 Restaurants can upgrade to Square for Restaurants, retailers to Square for Retail and professional services to Square Appointments, with features tailored to those industries.

 So far, you can only integrate Square with Ricochet in Ireland as an alternative point of sale.
-So if you opt for Square, you should be sure the platform has the right POS system for your needs.
+So if you opt for Square, check if it has the right POS system for your needs.

 Square Reader vs Square Terminal